unclereeemus/ytmp/README.md

 		ytmp m r p+2,l-15 l-5 10; ytmp m [c] 2,p-2 l 3 5 6 +2
 		syntax for ytmp m|m c|m r is [<target>|<from>,<to>] <destination> ...

+  -m [c] [# # ... <dest>]
+  		batch move/copy (with c arg)

+		if entry numbers are passed as args - move all entries to the position of the last arg

-  -m [c]	batch move/copy (with c arg); make selections in fzf then move/copy those selections to after the selection made in a new fzf window that will pop up
+		if no args are passed - make selections in an fzf window that will pop up then move/copy those selections to after the selection made in a new fzf window that will pop up
-		fzf bindings: tab: toggle selection; shift-tab: deselect-all; ctrl-j:jump
+		* fzf bindings: tab: toggle selection; shift-tab: deselect-all; ctrl-j:jump

+		* entries are moved in the order they are selected

   E 		edit the queue in nvim and source rc from "$XDG_CONFIG_HOME/nvim/ytmp.vim"